davidcmoulton/decodeuri/_posts/2015-01-16-meetup-writeup-science-of-data-visualistion.md

 ### Design process

-They talked through their design process: it was their process that helped them discover hidden information in the sequence datasets. l be able to go to make to to the
+They talked through their design process: it was their process that helped them discover hidden information in the sequence datasets.

-First step was to learn about bioinformatics.
+The first step was to learn about bioinformatics.
 Science-Practice are only a handful of people, but they have a scientist on staff in order to help the transfer of scientific knowledge into the design team.
 Necessary as they have projects in different scientific areas.

-They played with various ideas of representing a protein sequence, but decided to focus on the of the sequence characteristic of it representing a chain of contiguous amino acids.
+They played with various ideas of representing a protein sequence, but decided to focus on the sequence characteristic of it representing a chain of contiguous amino acids.

 Having decided on a chain representation, their chosen way of comparing 1809 protein sequences was by graphing as a ribbon connecting the amino acids on the y-axis, and the sequence position on the x-axis.
 Partial transparency was very important here, in order to see patterns of overlap.